-This lesson was inspired by a POGIL lesson on proteins, though I have made this one for remote learning and shortened it.
-Like other process oriented guided learning activities, this one gives students graphics and information and then has them perform tasks to build their knowledge and understanding of the topic.
+This lesson was inspired by a POGIL lesson on proteins.
+Like other process oriented guided learning activities, students examine graphics and information.
+Then they perform tasks to build their knowledge and understanding of the topic.

 The twenty amino acids are also discussed and students are asked to identify molecular models, though I do not expect them to memorize the chemical structures, just to look at the chart and compare them to other models.
 Finally, secondary, tertiary, and quaternary structures are discussed with a focus on the proteins myoglobin and hemoglobin.

 There are a couple of areas where students follow links to go outside the document.
 The links provide additional information and a view the 3D version of myoglobin.

 Myoglobin is the protein found in muscle cells.
 I use this molecule as an anchoring phenomenon because students have some background understand of muscles.